ak-naresh/AK_NCNews/notes.md

 ---

+mvc

+Model:
+The Model respresents the data and business logic of an application, handling the fetching, updating, creation and deletion of data.
+It is responsible for sending the relevant data in the required format to the Controller.

+View:
+The view is the interface that displays data from the Model to the user and sends user inputs to the Controller.
+Views will not be covered as part of the Back End block.

+Controller:
+The Controller handles the client request.
+Using the information contained on the request (path, params, queries and body), it will invoke the model that will interact with the dataset.
+The controller is also responsible for sending a response back to the client.

+---

 ### Order to create tables based on primary keys (PK) and foreign keys (FK):

 - 1 topics //topics contains no foreign keys = NO DEPENDENCIES